Pasaje al amanecer

 Pasaje al amanecer is a 2016 Spanish drama film directed by Andreu Castro and starred by Nicolás Coronado, Iria Calero and Annette Duran.
 It is the film debut of Andreu Castro.

 It is based on the Christmas Eve before the Second Battle of Fallujah in the Iraq War.

 Cast

+Release

+The film was presented at the Valladolid International Film Festival in 2016.
+Distributed by VerCine, it was released theatrically in Spain on 5 May 2017.